ceph/ceph/doc/radosgw/uadk-accel.rst

 #.
 Kernel Requirement

-Users need to ensure that UACCE is supported by the Linux kernel release in use, which should be 5.9 or later with SVA (Shared Virtual Addressing) enabled.
+Users must ensure that UACCE is supported by the Linux kernel release in use, which should be 5.9 or later with SVA (Shared Virtual Addressing) enabled.

-UACCE may be built as a module or built into the kernel.
+UACCE may be built as a loadable module or built into the kernel.
 Here's an example to build UACCE with hardware accelerators for the HiSilicon Kunpeng platform.

     .. prompt:: bash $